webplatform/docs/guides/html_lists/index.md

 Which would render as follows:

 <pre>Name
-  Value that applies to the preceding name</pre>
+  Value that applies to the preceding name
 Name
 Name
   Value that applies to both of the preceding names